andrewpbray/math-141-2016-spring/syllabus.md

 by Diez, Barr and Çetinkaya-Rundel, available in three formats: pdf, tablet-friendly pdf, and paperback edition.
 The textbook is free and open-source, but you're encouraged to purchase the paperback edition through Amazon for < $10.
 The textbook is a key component of the course.
-Our class will maintain a reading group at [nb.mit.edu](http://nb.mit.edu), which provides us with a communal annotation engine.
-You will be asked to make and respond to reading notes online, as class time will focus on activities to help understand concepts.

 ### Class components